wesbos/beginner-javascript-notes/notes/Video Course Outline.md

 15. ~~Different Ways to Declare Functions~~ (37:17)
 16. ~~Debugging Tools~~ (27:06)

-Module 3: The Tricky Bites
+Module 3: The Tricky Bits
 17. ~~Scope~~ (23:02)
 18. ~~Hoisting~~ (5:29)
 19. ~~Closures~~ (12:38)

-Module 4: The Dom - Working with HTML and CSS
+Module 4: The DOM - Working with HTML and CSS

-20. The DOM - Introduction to the document (5:32)
+20. ~~The DOM - Introduction to the document~~ (5:32)
 21. THe DOM - Selecting Elements (11:30)
 22. The DOM - Element Properties and Methods (14:29)
 23. The DOM - Working with Classes (8:48)